 She is the national representative of Chemists without Borders, a network that operates mainly in the field of water, sanitation, agriculture and education.
 She was recently admitted as a lecturer at the Cames, session 2020.
 Dr. Kiélé Molingo MBEMBA's teaching focuses on environmental chemistry, sustainable management of water resources, waste and soil treatment.
 She has also led numerous research projects and scientific publications on waste water treatment and solid waste recovery in collaboration with industrialists.

-The Scientific Committee of the GWP-Congo has the mission to ;
+The Technical Committee of the GWP-Congo has the mission to ;

 - reflect on and make recommendations on emerging issues that have an impact on the integrated management of water resources;